 But in the absence of these vital clues, what do I know about Anna?
-She first crops up in December 1869, when her son Leonardo Caire passed away aged two years in the hamlet known as Regione Cortetta, within the parish of San Marzano Oliveto, in the Italian region of Piedmont.
-The record makes no explicit mention as to whether Anna and the child’s father, Emanuele Caire, were married or not.
+She first crops up in December 1869, when her son Leonardo Caire passed away aged two years in the hamlet known as Regione Cortetta, within the boundaries of the parish of San Marzano Oliveto, in the Italian region of Piedmont.
+The record makes no explicit mention as to whether Anna and the child’s father, Emanuele Caire, were married.
 However, the record does seem to contain some contradictory information: it clearly states that the unfortunate child had been born in the same parish; and yet, no baptism for him exists – in San Marzano Oliveto at least.
-This may suggest he was born elsewhere, as I’ll explain shortly.
+This may suggest he was in fact born elsewhere, as I’ll explain shortly.

-The next record where I have been able to find Anna’s name mentioned is the 1870 birth of her next son Bartolomeo, who is clearly recorded as the son “of the illegitimate union” between Emanuele Caire and Anna Amerio.
-The birth also took place in the hamlet of Cortetta.
+The next record where I have been able to find Anna’s name mentioned is the 1870 birth of her next son, Bartolomeo, who is clearly recorded as the son “of the illegitimate union” between Emanuele Caire and Anna Amerio.
+The birth also took place in the above-mentioned hamlet of Cortetta.

-Locating Anna’s death record seemed straightforward at first: she was still alive when her daughter Carolina married in 1887, but is recorded as deceased at the time of her other daughter Antonia’s marriage in 1894.
+Locating Anna’s death record seemed straightforward at first: she was still alive when her daughter Carolina married in 1887, but she was already deceased at the time of her other daughter Antonia’s marriage in 1894.
 That can only mean that Anna died between 1887 and 1894.
-And yet, having thoroughly gone through the death records for San Marzano Oliveto covering that time span, I can conclude that no death record survives for an Anna Amerio who was listed as Emanuele Caire’s partner or mistress.
-But then again, would she be listed as someone’s lover on an official record like her own death certificate?
+And yet, having thoroughly gone through the death records for San Marzano Oliveto covering that time span, I can conclude that no such document survives for an Anna Amerio who was listed as Emanuele Caire’s partner or mistress.
+But then again, would she have been listed as someone’s lover on an official record such as her own death certificate?

 There is one – only one – intriguing candidate who fits the bill nicely, albeit while generating many more questions than answers…

-In July 1893 a married woman called Anna Amerio died in San Marzano Oliveto at the age of sixty.
+In July 1893 (in other words, during the timeframe we are looking at for Anna’s death) a married woman called Anna Amerio died in San Marzano Oliveto at the age of sixty.
 No reference to the place or hamlet where she lived is made, and the two men who registered her death both bear the surname Amerio, leading me to believe they were either neighbours or more probably relatives of hers.
-The surname Caire is conspicuously absent from the record – which is not altogether surprising if she was not Emanuele Caire’s long-term mistress.
-Or is it?
+The surname Caire is conspicuously absent from the record – which is not altogether surprising if this woman was the same person as Emanuele Caire’s long-term mistress.
+Or was she?

 The most important clue on the death record is that the deceased is referred to as the wife of one Nicola Filippone.
 The wife, mind you, and not the widow.
-So, unless someone made a mistake in the registry, Mr Filippone was still very much alive at the time.
+So, unless someone made a mistake in the registry, Mr Filippone, whoever and wherever he was, was still very much alive at the time.
 Read on, read on.

 I then looked for the marriage certificate for Anna Amerio and the mysterious Mr Filippone, which actually took place in 1852.
-The bride’s parents are listed as Bartolomeo and Antonia, a name which Anna would give to her legitimate daughter in 1854.
+The bride’s parents are listed as Bartolomeo and Antonia, a name which Anna would give to her first (and, as far as I know, her only) legitimate daughter in 1854.
 The trail then goes cold until Anna’s death nearly fifty years later.